shivambaku/amazons/readme.txt

 If alpha-beta pruning returns null then I go on with monte carlo tree search.
 Also alpha-beta pruning is a breadth-first search that checks every posibilities, so it is gauranteed to find the solution.
+Note the height in alpha-beta pruning is not the same as the one defined in class; however, alpha-beta pruning height will never underestimate the actual height.

 Number of sum of games is shown in a text form, each time the games splits into more games, the number increments.